 All the below content has been written by Dr. Sandip Sachar.

 A tooth extraction is simply the medical term for removing a tooth from the mouth.
 The root of the tooth is attached to the jaw bone with the periodontal ligament. n a tooth extraction, the entire tooth is removed.

 At Sachar Dental NYC, our philosophy is always to perform the least invasive procedures and most conservative treatments possible.
 We will try to save the tooth before we do an extraction.
 With that said, extractions are unfortunately, a common procedure.
 There are many reasons why one might need a tooth extraction, when the tooth cannot be saved.

-- Extensive decay.
+- Extensive tooth decay.

-- Advanced infection.
+- Advanced dental infection.

 - Bone loss from gum disease.

 - Advanced periodontal disease.

 - Tooth fracture from clenching or grinding.

 - Teeth that are too crowded.